User Guide

 environment, for example.
 For the 10 atoms molecule, this is done by

-using the keyword atoms, as in
+using the keyword atoms, as in:

-Usage: fixed x y z a b g
+fixed x y z a b g

 This options holds the molecule